DavidOrmsby/CityBikes_API/README.md

 ## Process
 Step 1: Gather bike station data (city_bikes.ipynb)

-- Query the citybike API to get the latitude,longitude, and free bikes for all stations in Toronto and put them in a dataframe, which we then saved to csv for later use
+- Query the citybike API to get the latitude,longitude, and free bikes for all stations in Toronto and put them in a dataframe, which we then saved to our sql database for later use

 Step 2: Gather Yelp and Foursquare data (yelp_foursquare_EDA.ipynb)